AndersDeath/diary2/000-current.md

 # 05 September - Donnerstag - Yerevan - 714 Tag der Einwanderung - Heat Sunny

 To be honest I started missing Berlin.
 I need to admit that that place became home to me.
 It's really true even that it's hard to agree with it.
+My life changed so much and so radical that I sometimes cannot believe in it.